The Five Sensory Test Design Principles

 #3: Leverage JAR scales to identify tensions

 JAR or “Just About Right” scales are a staple when it comes to sensory work.
-Questions like “how do you feel about the level of sweetness in the granola bar you tried?” help you isolate the subtle nuances that can move your formulation in the right direction.
+Questions like “how do you feel about the level of sweetness in the granola bar you tried?” help you isolate the subtle nuances that can move your formulation towards customer acceptance.
 What’s more, these scales can also help you identify the tensions inherent to your product (i.e. low calorie but tastes too healthy) and leverage those learnings to find the right balance of ingredients, flavors, etc.

 Example: Forward Foods put this idea into practice, in testing the right amount of sugar to include in their chocolate hazelnut spread.
 By sending two variations to our community of Highlighters, they found that consumers give themselves a bit more “caloric allowance” when it comes to natural sweeteners, and decided to refine and launch a variation that did just that.